Investigating the interplay between primary cilia and metabolic rewiring in Polycystic Kidney Disease

 Picture1.jpg

-Anne holds a master's degree in molecular Cellular Biology and Physiology from University of Copenhagen (2018).
+Anne holds a master's degree in Cellular Biology and Physiology from University of Copenhagen (2018).
 This is also where her passion for cell biology originates.
 During her master thesis project at the Neuroscience lab at Bispebjerg Hospital, Anne's interest for translational research was sparked.
-Here Anne saw how new discoveries impacts and gives knowledge to help resolve complex problems in the field of pathology.
-For these reasons, Anne decided to leave her job in R&D and take on a new position in the SCiLS program at San Raffaele University Hospital.
+Here she saw how new discoveries impacts and gives knowledge to help resolve complex problems in the field of pathology.

 Abstract